TIMELINE:

 By collectively reviewing AEIOU, Directed Storytelling, and Affinity Mapping, we produced sticky notes and grouped them to make common themes.
 As half the team was unavailable, it might have produced some gaps in our synthesis as we didn't get their inputs.

-At this stage, we decided to split into separate groups for the project.
+At this stage, we decided to split into separate groups for the project based on work times that worked best for us.
+This allowed us to explore ideas more rapidly with reduced friction.

 Brainstorming